 A mortgage insured by the Federal Housing Administration is known as an FHA loan.

-Make sure you understand the different options that are available, and choose the one best suited to your individual needs and circumstances.
+Ensure you understand the different options available and choose the one best suited to your individual needs and circumstances.

 Some lenders may offer only a standard FHA loan, which includes the more typical two closing dates.